Jay Obernolte: Tenure

 On January 6, 2021, Obernolte voted not to count Arizona's and Pennsylvania's electoral votes in the 2020 United States presidential election, citing unilateral changes to election law made in those states by the judiciary or executive branch rather than the state legislature.
 He also voted against impeaching Trump for inciting his supporters to attack the Capitol on January 6.
 Obernolte voted against the creation of the January 6 commission.

-Obernolte's first pieces of legislation to pass the House concerned the enabling of technological advancement.
-His Fellowship and Traineeship for Early Career AI Researchers Act and Next Generation Computing Research and Development Act were included in the bipartisan H.R.
-2225, the National Science Foundation (NSF) For the Future Act, and H.R.
-3593, the Department of Energy Science for the Future Act respectively.
-His first standalone legislation, H.R.
-3533, passed the House in September 2021.
-It establishes occupational series for federal positions in software development, software engineering, data science, and data management.

 In February 2021, Obernolte voted against the resolution that stripped Marjorie Taylor Greene of her committee assignments for her incendiary and violent statements.
 In November 2021, he voted against censuring Representative Paul Gosar, who posted an edited video of himself violently attacking Representative Alexandria Ocasio-Cortez and President Biden.

 In March 2021, he voted against the American Rescue Plan Act.

 In June 2021, Obernolte voted to repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002.

 As of October 2021, Obernolte had voted in line with Joe Biden's stated position 20% of the time.

 Along with Ted Lieu, Obernolte began chairing a bipartisan taskforce on artificial intelligence in 2024.

+On April 15, 2026, Obernolte was elected GOP conference policy chair, a senior Republican leadership position responsible for policy development.

 In 2025, Obernolte praised Elon Musk, amid the attempts of his "Department of Government Efficiency" to fire a substantial part of the federal workforce, for “looking at all of the waste" in the federal government.